 When put so plainly, it may be hard to understand how anyone falls for a romance scam, but it’s far more common than you’d think.
 In fact, only a small portion of scams even go reported, so the numbers we can find today are way lower than reality.
 Sure, it’s easy to think it’s impossible… until it happens to you.

+Scammers use these tactics to their advantage and convince you that the feelings are real, and if you just help them with finances, you can be together.
 When you’re in love, or feel cared for, it’s easy to be generous… especially if you’re in a vulnerable place.
 As awful as it sounds, most victims of these scams are getting out of a divorce or had a spouse die, making them lonely and easily fooled.
-Scammers use this to their advantage and convince you that the feelings are real, and if you just help them with finances, you can be together.

 6 Ways To Use Facebook Safely